Bagel: Cultural references

 "Bagel" is also a Yeshivish term for sleeping 12 hours straight—e.g., "I slept a bagel last night."
 There are various opinions as to the origins of this term.
 It may be a reference to the fact that bagel dough has to "rest" for at least 12 hours between mixing and baking or simply to the fact that the hour hand on a clock traces a bagel shape over the course of 12 hours.

 In tennis, a "bagel" refers to a player winning a set 6–0; winning a match 6–0, 6–0, 6–0 is called a "triple bagel".

-"Bublichki or "Bagelach is a title of a famous Russian and Yiddish song written in Odessa in the 1920s.
+"Bublichki or "Bagelach is a title of a famous Russian and Yiddish song written in Odesa in the 1920s.
 The Barry Sisters together with the Ziggy Elman Orchestra made it popular in the US in 1939.
 Today it belongs to the repertoire of klezmer, jazz and pop musicians.

-In Quizbowl, a "bagel" refers to failing to correctly answer any part of a multi-part bonus question (i.e. "We bageled that bonus on the Franco-Mongol alliance in the first finals match.").
-This is because a bagel looks like the number zero, which is the points gained by incorrectly answering all of the questions.

-In the United States, February 9 is often celebrated as National Bagel Day, in which people celebrate the rich history of getting together and eating bagels.

 The term "bageling" refers to when a Jew uses a Jewish word or phrase in a conversation, or in the vicinity of a stranger who is also clearly Jewish, in order to inform them that they are also Jewish.

 The bagel is a major plot device in the 2022 science-fiction film Everything Everywhere All at Once.